buehlpa/TramDag/how_to_use/typical_workflow.md

 If you already have a setup experiments and / or a trained model. you can proceed also just with the steps 4. and 5.

+The notebooks:
+- example_notebooks/1_create_configuration_file.ipynb
+- example_notebooks/2_fit_tramdag_model.ipynb
+show how a configuration can be created and in another file trained based on the saved configuration

 ### 1. Data
 - simulate data or use observational data in a pandas dataframe e.g.